columose/White-Noise-Perception/README.md

 # White-Noise-Perception
-Includes JavaScript, HTML and CSS scripts for my first project with ENS.
-Our objective is to understand whether people are biased towards specific frequencies when they perceive repetition in white noise.
+Includes JavaScript, HTML and CSS scripts for White Noise perception project.
+Immediate use for version control and sharing experiment through Github Pages.